Segment Display Tutorial for Arduino, ESP8266 and ESP32

 The following videos shows the three different faces that appear in the 8×8 dot matrix display.

 Do you think that the way to choose the LEDs which should turn on is complicated?
 Yes you are right, but there is an easier way to make the program sketch.
-On LED Matrix Editor you can select each LED and insert different patterns into a recorder.
+On this website you can select each LED and insert different patterns into a recorder.

 The following video shows how to select different patterns.
 After you created one pattern you can press the button insert to save this pattern to the list.
 Now you create a second one and insert this also in the list.
 After you are done, press the update button to update the Arduino code from the right side.